rust-gamedev/rust-gamedev.github.io/content/news/046/index.md

 [This month's updates][ruffle-post] include:

 - Bunch of new fan-favorite AS3 (ActionScript 3)games are now playable.
-- Many graphics drawing methos have been fixed and implemented.
+- Many graphics drawing methods have been fixed and implemented.
 - XML support has progressed.
 - AS2 (ActionScript 2) has seen progress as well:
   Additional XML methods have been implemented.
 - The Ruffle desktop app now has an interface.
 - Built-in save manager has been added.
 - FLV support in progress, Flash content with external video files will be supported soon.

-[Check out the blog post][ruffle-post] for more details.

 [ruffle]: https://ruffle.rs/
 [ruffle-post]: https://ruffle.rs/blog/2023/05/29/progress-report.html